And we’re off again.

 FanDuel had dangled the Flyers at -120 and got enough interest to move the line back up.

 On Friday, NJ Gambling Sites detailed the betting momentum before the Flyers’ Game 6 matchup against the Canadiens.

 In a one-hour period, the line went from Philadelphia -124 to -129 and then to -141.
-This is particularly prominent for day-of betting.
+This is particularly volatile for day-of betting.
 That line essentially went from a little over 6-5 to 7-5 in terms of a bettor laying money.

-Take this into consideration both for the series and in-game bets.
+Take this into consideration for both the series and in-game bets.
 The price point compares to buying a stock.
 If it is fluctuating, you don’t want to chase it.
 Pick a range that you believe reflects the appropriate value and make that wager if it fits.

 4. Series bets vs. individual game bets

 The majority of bettors see this best-of-seven Round 2 series ending in six games.
 The DraftKings over-under of over 5.5 games is -182.
 But the under 6.5 is -250.

 Do you think this series can go the full seven?
 If so, that’s a handsome +200 at DraftKings.